mkdocstrings/griffe/docs/guide/users/checking.md

 - **CLI**: `-f azdo`
 - **API**: `check(..., style="azdo")` / `check(..., style=ExplanationStyle.AZURE_DEVOPS)`

-Similarly to the GitHub workflow syntax, Griffe is also capable of using the task logging command syntax used by Azure Pipelines as part of the Azure DevOps Services.
+Similarly to the GitHub workflow syntax, Griffe is capable of using the task logging command syntax used by Azure Pipelines as part of the Azure DevOps Services.

 When running `griffe check` in CI, warnings are displayed in the warnings panel of your pipeline.